mlevison/APR-Markdown-Export/post/scrum-by-example-the-story-of-an-incomplete-sprint/index.md

   - "user-stories"
   - "work-in-progress"
 coverImage: "APR_Blog-Illustrations_April2019_TooMuchWIP_Panel2.jpg"
+excerpt: '_A Scrum Sprint is incomplete when the Team can't deliver the working features they'
 ---

 _A Scrum Sprint is incomplete when the Team can't deliver the working features they committed to.
 We cover the reasons for this and how you can help your Team._